GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

   [LoRa Server](https://www.loraserver.io/loraserver/) and
   [LoRa App Server](https://www.loraserver.io/lora-app-server/) will be installed on a single Compute Engine VM, to simplify this tutorial.
-* The example project ID used in this tutorial will be `lora-server-tutorial`, you should substitute this with your own project ID in the tutorial steps.
+* The example project ID used in this tutorial will be `lora-server-tutorial`.
+You should substitute this with your own project ID in the tutorial steps.
-* The LoRaWAN region used in this tutorial will be `eu868`, you should substitute this with your own region in the examples.
+* The LoRaWAN region used in this tutorial will be `eu868`.
+You should substitute this with your own region in the examples.

 ## Requirements